EntelectChallenge/2018-TowerDefence/starter-bots/cplusplus/Readme.txt

 Requires MinGW
 https://nuwen.net/files/mingw/mingw-15.4.exe is a nicely maintained distro with a few other tools but there are others.

-Extracted the files to C:\
+Extracted the above files to C:\

 C++ Source code: samplebot.cpp
 Compile with : compile.bat